xclemence/undo-redo-manager/README.md

 ![Ms Build](https://github.com/xclemence/undo-redo-manager/workflows/Ms%20Build/badge.svg?branch=master)
 ![.NET Core](https://github.com/xclemence/undo-redo-manager/workflows/.NET%20Core/badge.svg?branch=master)

 Undo Redo, the best feature that every software should have.
-But, it is not simple to implement a good undo redo management.
-You should chose the good strategy to combine performance and maintainability.
-Specially about the granularity of object persistences.
+But, it is not simple to implement good undo-redo management.
+You should choose a good strategy to combine performance and maintainability (especially about the granularity of object persistence).

-This project is an analyze to compare three type of persistences for undo redo management.
+This project is an analysis to compare three types of persistence for undo-redo management.

 ## Tacking manager
-Undo redo concept need mechanism to revert and apply changes on simple object.
-It's very similar to track all actions (with all informations mandatory to revert/apply changes) and save them in list.
-All tracking item should be standalone to managed revert/apply.
+Undo redo concepts need a mechanism to revert and apply changes to a simple object.
+It's very similar to track all actions (with all information mandatory to revert/apply changes) and save them in a list.
+All tracking items should be standalone to manage revert/apply.

-With this design, the type of undo redo is managed by implementation of ITrackinAction, we can make a PropertyChangedTrackingAction to track action of properties or make an ItemTracikingAction to track action on item or something else.
+With this design, the type of undo-redo is managed by the implementation of ITrackinAction.
+We can make a PropertyChangedTrackingAction to track actions on properties or make an ItemTracikingAction to track activity on an item or something else.

 ### Tracking Scope

-Sometime we need group some changes inside one action.
-For that, the tracking scope provide a way to save all actions inside the scope.
-At this end, new MultiTractionAction was create with all changes (list of ITrackingAction).

-Tracking Manager handle a base scope to managed action on top level and provide a method to generate new scope (to start new scope tracking)?

-### Tracking by property

-Track changes by property is the more atomic mechanism. the idea is keep a reference to updated item and setter method info to managed revert/apply.
+Track changes by property is the more atomic mechanism.
+The idea is to keep information on updated property to change this value (by property setter) during revert / apply.

+Information mandatory for tracking action:
+* Reference to item
+* Method to call property setter
+* New value (used during apply)
+* Old value (used during revert)

-To avoid lot of code without business logic, we use reflection to define found setter method.
-This point is the more important point for good performances.
+To avoid a lot of code without business logic, we use reflection to define a method to call the setter method.
+This point is more important for performances.
-Some try are implemented in test app to find the best solution.
+Some try are implemented in the test app to find the best solution.

-To improve performance and avoid make refection analyses each call, we can easy make a cache with all method info used.
+To improve performance and avoid make refection analyses each call, we can easily make a cache with all method info used.

 ### Tracking by Data set

-Tracking by data set consist to save a snapshot of an Entry Point (world with all items to include in undo redo) ans apply the snapshot on current world.
-For that, we need method to duplication the world and save it and another method reset the world state.
+Tracking by data set consist to save a snapshot of a Data set (world with all items to include in undo-redo) and apply the good snapshot on the current world.
+For that, we need one method to duplication the world and another to reset the world state.

 The cache with this method is embedded.
-Indeed, snapshot is the cache.
+Indeed, a snapshot is an instance of a cache object.

-To be honest, this method is not very compatible with standalone tracking item, but the compatibility is enough to compare with other solutions.
+To be honest, this method is not very compatible with standalone tracking item, but it's enough to compare with other solutions

-Due to general state, it's not possible to keep the change who generate state.
+Due to the general state, it's not possible to know the change that generates state.

 ### Tracking by Item

-Item Tracking is keep a snapshot of entity when an action occluded on it. and save it in tracking action.
+Item Tracking is kept a snapshot of the entity when an action occluded on it.
 This method is the middle between data set and property.
-For this method we need methods to duplicate and restore entities states.
+To work,  We need the same methods as Data set to duplicate and restore items states.

-Save Entities instead of World, need less memory and is more efficient.
+Save Entities instead of the World need less memory and is more efficient.

+Information mandatory for tracking action:
+* Reference to item
+* Deep copy of old item state (for revert)
+* Deep copy of current item state (for apply)

-To enhance performance, we can save items copies in cache, but the items cache is very complicate to manage specially to know when invalidate cache.
+To enhance performance, we can save items copies in a cache.
+But the items cache is very complicated to manage especially to know when invalidate cache.

 ### Tracking Collection
-Property and item tracking managed only changes on internal states, they not track collection changed.
+Property and item tracking manage only changes on internal states, they do not track collection changes.
+Collection is not difficult to track, we need to add a specific tracking action when the collection is updated.

+Information mandatory for tracking action:
+* Reference to collection
+* Action on collection (add or remove)
+* updated items
+* Position of first item

-### global diagram
+### Global diagram

 <img src="doc/ClassDiagram.svg"/>

 ## Fody Usage
 [Fody](https://github.com/Fody/Fody) is a great extensible tool for weaving .net assemblies.
 With this tool, it is possible to develop a plug in to avoid reflection usage in property tracking.
-We can generate in compilation time some method to replace setter method info
+We can generate in compilation time some method to replace setter method info.

-Base code
+Base code:
 ```cs
 [Tracking]
 public class TestModel